sroeschus/uksm/README.md

 - mm/memory.c: fixed conflict with fast counters
 - mm/memory.c: fixed conflict with new copy_mc_user_highpage
 - mm/memory.c: fixed conflict with fast counters

+## 6.3
+- A couple of changes to address the changes vma API's
+- mm/memory.c: fixed conflict in copy_present_pte()
+- mm/mmap.c: fixed 2 conflicts in vma_expand(), considerable changes to vma functions
+- mm/mmap.c: fixed 2 conflicts in vma_shrink(), this is a new function
+- mm/mmap.c: fixed conflict in __split_vma()
+- mm/mmap.c: fixed two conflicts in do_brk_flags()